- What is breast augmentation surgery?

 This was considered the standard size before additional profiles were introduced.
 These create what’s considered a normal projection, with a round fullness that still adds plenty of volume to the breast.
 Women with a narrow chest may prefer this, as it can create the appearance of a wider chest.

-These are perfect for women with a very narrow chest width and who still want a considerable size increase.
+These are suitable for women with a very narrow chest width and who still want a considerable size increase.
 This profile also less chance of rippling.
 It provides ample projection and fullness.

 Extra High Profile